fractal13/code-camp-2023-dodgeball/doc/assignment_dodgeball_collision.md

 any collision detection.
 The logical place to do the detection is after the player and ball have moved.

-The way to check for collision is to as the player if it collides with the ball, and ask the ball if it collides with the player.
+The way to check for collision is to ask the player if it collides with the ball, and ask the ball if it collides with the player.
 If either of these are true, then the game is over.